Eroxl/Bit-Burner/README.md

 3. Start the game
 4. Navigate to the `options` menu
 5. Select `Remote API`
-6. Enter the port `3200` into the `Port` field then click `Connect`
+6. Enter port `3200` into the `Port` field, then click `Connect`

 ## 📦 Development Features
-- Netscript definitions
+- Net Script definitions
 - Full typescript support
 - Send scripts to the game
 - Relative imports
 - Hot reloading

 ## 🎁 Scripts
-- [lsTree](src/lsTree.ts) - List the files in a directory in a tree like format
+- [lsTree](src/lsTree.ts) - List the files in a directory in a tree-like format
   <img src="https://raw.githubusercontent.com/Eroxl/Bit-Burner/main/images/ls-tree.png" height="300" alt="lsTree Example" />

 - [runScriptAll](src/runScriptAll.ts) - Run a script on all rooted servers
-- [botNet](src/botNet/runBatcher.ts) - Run a botnet on all rooted servers that targets a specific server
+- [botNet](src/botNet/runBatcher.ts) - Run a botnet on all rooted servers that target a specific server
 - [buyServer](src/buyServer.ts) - Prompt the user for a server to buy and then buy it
 - [analyze-v2](src/analyze-v2.ts) - Analyze a server and print the results
   <img src="https://raw.githubusercontent.com/Eroxl/Bit-Burner/main/images/analyze-v2.png" height="300" alt="analyze-v2 Example" />

-- [hacknet](src/hacknetNodes.ts) - Tries to buy the best hacknet node upgrades possible
+- [hacknet](src/hacknetNodes.ts) - Tries to buy the best hack net node upgrades possible
 - [bestCrime](src/bestCrime/bestCrime.ts) - Calculates the best crime $/s for your current stats

 ## 📜 License